Ezra Furman

-Ezra Furman (born September 5, 1986) is an American musician and songwriter.
+Liz Furman (born September 5, 1986), known professionally as Ezra Furman, is an American musician and songwriter.

 Furman was the lead singer and guitarist of Ezra Furman and the Harpoons, formed in 2006, which ended with Mysterious Power (2011).
-Her subsequent work has included the albums Day of the Dog (2013), Perpetual Motion People (2015), Transangelic Exodus (2018), and All of Us Flames (2022), as well as the soundtrack for the Netflix series Sex Education.
+Her subsequent work has included the albums Day of the Dog (2013), Perpetual Motion People (2015), Transangelic Exodus (2018), and All of Us Flames (2022), as well as parts of the soundtrack for all four seasons of the Netflix series Sex Education.

 Career

 Ezra Furman and the Harpoons

-Ezra Furman and the Harpoons were a four-piece rock band active between 2006 and 2011.
-The band consisted of Ezra Furman (vocals, guitar), Job Mukkada (bass guitar), Drew "Adam" Abrutyn (drums), and Andrew Langer (guitar).
+Ezra Furman and the Harpoons was a four-piece rock band active between 2006 and 2011.
+The band consisted of Ezra Furman (vocals, guitar), Job Mukkada (bass guitar), Adam Abrutyn (drums), and Andrew "Drew" Langer (guitar).
 They formed at Tufts University in 2006.
 They released four albums: the self-released Beat Beat Beat (2006), followed by Banging Down the Doors (2007), Inside the Human Body (2008) and Mysterious Power (2011).
-The group broke up in 2011.
+The group broke up in 2011, and Furman began touring as a solo artist.
 After their contract with Minty Fresh Records expired, the band released a self-produced compilation album in 2009, Moon Face: Bootlegs and Road Recordings 2006–2009, which included live recordings and some of Furman's solo work.

 The Year of No Returning

 After touring in support of the album Mysterious Power, Furman recorded a solo album, entitled The Year of No Returning, without a label.
 Furman raised money through Kickstarter to fund the recording and self-release of the album.
 The album was recorded at Studio Ballistico, located at the time in the attic of the house Furman was living in, and produced by Tim Sandusky, who owned both the house and the studio.
 The album was released in February 2012.
 At the end of the year, Furman signed to Bar/None Records, who re-released The Year of No Returning in the summer of 2013.

-The touring band Ezra Furman and the Boy-Friends formed in spring of 2012 and toured in support of The Year of No Returning.
+The touring band Ezra Furman and the Boy-Friends formed in spring of 2012, and toured in support of The Year of No Returning.
 The band consisted of Jorgen Jorgensen (bass), Ben Joseph (keyboard, guitar), and Sam Durkes (drums).
 Tim Sandusky (saxophone) joined in 2013.